ENGR 4015 Design Practice: Self-Directed Specialised Mentor Project

 Coordinator Sasha Alexander Opens in new window

 Description Mentorship is highly regarded in preparation for accelerated understanding of the competitiveness and excitement of professional practice.
 Specialised mentors provide insights and engage students in co-creative processes and guide the pursuit of design innovations that challenge markets and redefine career progression and employment opportunities.
-This unit permits students to develop their own idea from conceptual discovery to market strategy and launch preparations with the view to build a new commercial pathway and personal resilience by creating a new value proposition of merit.
+This subject permits students to develop their own idea from conceptual discovery to market strategy and launch preparations with the view to build a new commercial pathway and personal resilience by creating a new value proposition of merit.

 School Eng, Design & Built Env

 Discipline Other Engineering And Related Technologies

 Student Contribution Band HECS Band 2 10cp